 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Experts do not all agree that tamoxifen is appropriate for preventing breast cancer in women with BRCA1 mutations.
-Women who consider tamoxifen to lower their risk for breast cancer should discuss the benefits, risks and limitations with their health care team, including experts in managing high-risk women.
+High-risk women who wish to consider tamoxifen to lower their risk for breast cancer should discuss the benefits, risks and limitations with their health care providers.